LutherTS/eslint-plugin-use-agnostic/README.md

 ]);
 ```

+And don't forget to install the ESLint VS Code plugin for live reports.

 ## How it works

 In the beginning, there were not two kinds of modules in the Fullstack React Architecture (server vs. client).
 There were three: